OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/src/main/python/README.md

 ```

 ### REST
 There is a REST channel that comes with the NMEA-multiplexer.
 Let's use it.
+This consumer issues GET requests on a regular basis.

 _Server Example_: `REST_BME280_server.py`
 Start it like in